 Cognitive Concerns Clinic

-Mission Statement: The Cognitive Concerns Clinic’s (CCC) mission is to service the Salt Lake City and surrounding communities by providing low-cost evaluations to individuals concerned about changes in their memory or other thinking abilities, while providing a dynamic training experience for neuropsychology doctoral students at the University of Utah.
+Mission Statement: The Cognitive Concerns Clinic’s (CCC) mission is to provide low-cost evaluations to Utah seniors concerned about changes in their memory or other thinking abilities, while providing a dynamic training experience for neuropsychology doctoral students at the University of Utah.
+All evaluations are conducted remotely via the ZOOM platform.

 WHO can benefit: Individuals who are generally 50 years of age and older who experience concerns or questions about changes in their thinking abilities and are not currently being treated for a memory or other cognitive (thinking) disorder.